 - Designed to last the full life of the unit without replacement

-- Entire unit must be replaced after 10 years
+- The entire unit must be replaced after 10 years

 Each model has unique maintenance requirements.
 For battery-only and hardwired models, manual battery replacement is a must.